koalateadev/android-templates/setup/room.md

 ## Best Practices

-1. ✅ Use Flow for observable queries
+- Use Flow for observable queries
-2. ✅ Run database operations on background threads (suspend functions)
+- Run database operations on background threads
-3. ✅ Use @Transaction for operations that modify multiple tables
+- Use @Transaction for multi-table operations
-4. ✅ Always handle migrations in production
+- Handle migrations in production
-5. ✅ Use indexes for frequently queried columns
+- Add indexes for frequently queried columns
-6. ✅ Export schema for version control
+- Export schema for version control

 ## Testing